 Sunlight entering the narrows

 After 0.45 miles of fun, the narrows join a larger branch of the canyon.
 Turn right and stride down to the top of another 4X4 road.
 About a quarter mile down the wash, turn right up a steep jeep road.
 The road is faint, but it is very important not to miss this turn.
-If you continue down the wash, it will angle progressively further to the east, away from the trailhead, resulting in a frustrating unplanned extension of several miles.
+If you continue down the wash, it will angle progressively farther to the east, away from the trailhead, resulting in a frustrating unplanned extension of several miles.
 It is quite easy to lose your sense of direction in these winding desert channels, which is why it is important to hike with a reliable map, and useful to carry a GPS device.
 Assuming you don’t mistakenly continue down the wash (man, that would be frustrating…), hike out of the wash up the jeep trail connecting to Calcite Mine Road.
 Turn left and return to the trailhead, less than a mile away.

 Looking down Calcite Mine Road toward the trailhead

 This figure-eight-shaped loop visits enthralling narrows and a mine site important to the history of the Anza-Borrego Desert.
-Calcite Mine is 1.9 miles from Route S22 over the mine road, and a little further through the narrows.
+Calcite Mine is 1.9 miles from Route S22 over the mine road, and a little farther through the narrows.
 Plan to hike at least a quarter mile around the mine site on this varied 4.25-mile trek with 600 feet of elevation between the low and high points.
 No fee or permit is required to visit Calcite Mine and the adjacent narrows in Anza-Borrego Desert State Park, so get out enjoy.

 To get to the trailhead: From Christmas Circle in Borrego Springs, drive east for 4.3 miles on Palm Canyon Dive.
 The road bends north, becoming Pegleg Road.
 After 2.4 miles, the road turns east onto Borrego Salton Seaway (Route S22).
 Drive another 12.4 miles to the trailhead.
 There is a large turnout on the north side of the road near mile marker 38.
 Calcite Mine Trail begins 0.2 miles to the east (marker 38.2).
 Directly across from the trailhead, there is a smaller pullout on the south side of the road near emergency call box 382.
 Park in either spot, and walk to the display panel at the start of Calcite Mine Road, which describes the history of Calcite Mine.